 The research process starts with an idea.
 That idea leads to another idea, and another, and another.
 It's called brainstorming - gathering what you already know, what you want to know and what you might need to know in one spot.
 There's no rules and no grades for this part of the research process, just thinking!
-Click here or on the image to start brainstorming.
+Click the image at the right or just start brainstorming here!

 Need more help brainstorming?
 Watch this video for inspiration and ideas.